MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-app-view.md

    Alternatively, you can use the search box to get a filtered selection of apps.
 Type part of the name of an app or category, such as finance, analytics, or marketing, to make it easier to find the item you're looking for.

    The search box is sensitive to the tab you have open.
-Only apps of the selected type will be returned.
+Only apps of the selected type are returned.
 If the **All apps** tab is open, both organizational and template apps are returned.
 It can be confusing when an organizational app and a template app have the same name.
 Just remember that the template app tiles have a shopping bag icon in the top right corner.

 4. When you find the app that you want, select **Get it Now** to install it.